Thinking about moving onto Vendor Central? Here’s how it stacks up against Seller Central

 Amazon also offers Vendors more robust options when it comes to marketing and promotions.
 You might be able to participate in various programs, such as Amazon Vine, in which Amazon sends your product to top reviewers before it ever even hits the shelves, allowing you to attract early product reviews.
 Most buyers will read and trust these reviews, which means this can deliver a more significant sales boost than simple advertisements.

 Review Management tools can also help to boost the value of Vendor Central.
 FeedbackWhiz has also created additional features specifically designed for vendors to manage Vendor Central accounts.
 These include:

 - Review monitoring: 24/7 review monitoring that updates every 10 minutes giving you a real-time view of all your reviews as and when they come in.

 - Custom Amazon Seller notifications: You can set up individual notifications for each ASIN which means you can get prompt notification of specific events like negative product reviews or product hijacking.

 - Hijack notifications: If someone does start selling your products on Amazon, FeedbackWhiz can tell you and help you automatically generate and send cease and desist notifications.

 Amazon Vendor Cons

-Vendor Central will be ideal for everyone.
+Vendor Central won’t be ideal for everyone.
 It can be logistically difficult to meet Amazon’s strict guidelines for filling in their purchase orders and you don’t have control over your pricing or messaging.
 While sellers have quick payment terms, yours will be fixed in the traditional retail model.

-That invitation to become a Vendor, therefore, can be an opportunity which opens you up to higher sales volumes, but at the same time, it could remove some of the flexibility and autonomy you enjoy as a third party seller.
+That invitation to become a Vendor, therefore, can be an opportunity that opens you up to higher sales volumes, but at the same time, it could remove some of the flexibility and autonomy you enjoy as a third party seller.